azbithead/si-units/README.md

 The si-units C++ library provides type-safe calculations involving physical quantities that are measured in the units of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units).

 si-units is a header-only library of template classes and functions that automatically convert quantities to the correct units when performing mathematical or relational operations.
-The library contains two classes/structs: si::quantity_t and si::units_t.
+The library contains two classes/structs: `si::quantity_t` and `si::units_t`.

 ## si::quantity_t